-Not helping this annoyance was the fact that the laser etched numbers were in different places on different locks.
+Not helping this annoyance was the fact that the laser-etched numbers were in different places on different locks.
 Sometimes the number would sit on the spike of the tooth, and sometimes opposite the trough.
 Which number is it set to?!?
-Add this to the list quality control issues.
+Add this to the list of quality control issues.

-On their website PolarPro sell this TiltLock feature by saying there are 144 leg position options.
+On their website, PolarPro sells this TiltLock feature by saying there are 144 leg position options.
 But why would I want that many options?
 Leg position locks on tripods are there to make large sweeping changes.
 Once you have it roughly right, you use the tripod head to position your camera to perfection.

-That is how a tripods works.
+That is how a tripod works.
 Why would you want to fuss with making tiny angle changes on the tripod legs when you can change the camera angle on the ball head so simply?
-There’s a fundamental disconnect between the ideas here, and the way that photographers actually want to work.
-What photographer ever stood in the field and said “gee, I sure wish I could adjust one of my legs by just 5 degrees.”
+There’s a fundamental disconnect between the ideas here and the way that photographers actually want to work.
+What photographer ever stood in the field and said: “gee, I sure wish I could adjust one of my legs by just 5 degrees.”

 The Apex tripod head is rated to 3lbs.
 One of, if not the lowest tripod head weight rating I have ever seen.